Virginia Retirement Systems ET AL Lowers Stake in Generac Holdings Inc. (NYSE:GNRC)

 Virginia Retirement Systems ET AL lowered its stake in shares of Generac Holdings Inc. (NYSE:GNRC) by 12.7% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
 The institutional investor owned 69,000 shares of the technology company’s stock after selling 10,000 shares during the quarter.
 Virginia Retirement Systems ET AL owned 0.11% of Generac worth $28,645,000 at the end of the most recent quarter.

-Several other institutional investors also recently bought and sold shares of the company.
-BlackRock Inc. raised its position in shares of Generac by 4.6% during the 2nd quarter.
-BlackRock Inc. now owns 4,813,152 shares of the technology company’s stock valued at $1,998,180,000 after buying an additional 213,057 shares in the last quarter.
-Price T Rowe Associates Inc. MD raised its position in shares of Generac by 345.1% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 1,472,235 shares of the technology company’s stock valued at $482,083,000 after buying an additional 1,141,471 shares in the last quarter.
-Geode Capital Management LLC raised its position in shares of Generac by 0.9% during the 2nd quarter.
-Geode Capital Management LLC now owns 1,143,367 shares of the technology company’s stock valued at $473,417,000 after buying an additional 10,368 shares in the last quarter.
-UBS Asset Management Americas Inc. raised its position in shares of Generac by 0.6% during the 1st quarter.
-UBS Asset Management Americas Inc. now owns 1,084,950 shares of the technology company’s stock valued at $355,267,000 after buying an additional 6,859 shares in the last quarter.
+Other institutional investors also recently bought and sold shares of the company.
+BlackRock Inc. raised its position in Generac by 4.6% in the 2nd quarter.
+BlackRock Inc. now owns 4,813,152 shares of the technology company’s stock worth $1,998,180,000 after purchasing an additional 213,057 shares during the period.
+Price T Rowe Associates Inc. MD raised its position in Generac by 345.1% in the 1st quarter.
+Price T Rowe Associates Inc. MD now owns 1,472,235 shares of the technology company’s stock worth $482,083,000 after purchasing an additional 1,141,471 shares during the period.
+Geode Capital Management LLC raised its position in Generac by 0.9% in the 2nd quarter.
+Geode Capital Management LLC now owns 1,143,367 shares of the technology company’s stock worth $473,417,000 after purchasing an additional 10,368 shares during the period.
+UBS Asset Management Americas Inc. raised its position in Generac by 0.6% in the 1st quarter.
+UBS Asset Management Americas Inc. now owns 1,084,950 shares of the technology company’s stock worth $355,267,000 after purchasing an additional 6,859 shares during the period.
 Finally, Champlain Investment Partners LLC raised its position in Generac by 13.7% in the 2nd quarter.
 Champlain Investment Partners LLC now owns 773,355 shares of the technology company’s stock worth $321,058,000 after purchasing an additional 92,983 shares during the period.
 Hedge funds and other institutional investors own 88.45% of the company’s stock.

 In other news, CEO Aaron Jagdfeld sold 5,000 shares of Generac stock in a transaction dated Friday, October 1st.
 The shares were sold at an average price of $402.53, for a total transaction of $2,012,650.00.
 The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
 Insiders own 2.80% of the company’s stock.